ryanallen/words-of-my-perfect-teacher/README.md

 </details>

 <details id="37-2"><summary>Note <sup>37.2</sup></summary>
-Seven golden mountain ranges (T. gser gyi ri bdun) are a group of mountain ranges that surround Mount [Meru](#meru-mount), according to Buddhist cosmology.<br>
+Seven golden mountain ranges (T. gser gyi ri bdun) are a group of mountain ranges that surround Mount <a href="#meru-mount">Meru</a>, according to Buddhist cosmology.<br>

 The names of these mountain ranges are:<br>